Disclaimer: Kraft & Associates works with Texas-based clients exclusively.

 Therefore, one of the first steps in how to get a domestic violence case dismissed is to understand how these charges come about to begin with.

 How Do Domestic Violence Charges Get Issued?

-Perhaps the three most common ways that domestic violence charges are issued include some form of argument or power struggle.
+Perhaps the three most common ways that Texas domestic violence charges are issued include some form of argument or power struggle.
 Here are the three most common scenarios:

 - Alcohol and Drugs – When people drink or do drugs, their judgment can be impaired.
 This can lead people to behave in ways they normally would not.
 If alcohol or drugs played a role, addiction treatment or chemical dependence counseling may be more appropriate than jail.

 - Divorce and Child Custody – People get very emotional during a breakup.
 Some people think accusing their spouse or ex of violence will help them in their family court matter.
 In many cases, this actually backfires.